ryrob30/mobile-services.en/help/using/acquisition-main/c-create-destinations.md

 Marketers can create, save, and edit link destinations, such as web, deep, or other links, that can be used while building trackable marketing links.

-To create different types of link destinations, see [Create and Manage Link Destinations](/help/using/acquisition-main/c-manage-link-destinations/c-manage-link-destinations.md).
+To create different types of link destinations, see [Create and manage link destinations](/help/using/acquisition-main/c-manage-link-destinations/c-manage-link-destinations.md).

 You can create the following types of link destinations: